 Take care of your loved ones

-While the responsibility of men towards their family and loved ones is well-accounted for, it’s no less for a woman.
+Financial responsibility is shared, and women play an equally important role in supporting their families and loved ones.
 To secure the financial future of your dependents, you should avail a life insurance plan, most notably a term plan.

 The simplest form of life insurance, term insurance offers substantial coverage at a nominal premium.
 In case of an unfortunate event during the policy term, your nominee receives the sum assured.